View from Northfields looking north toward Twyford Down.*

 How can I be involved?

 The Draft Plan is the result of input from many individuals and organisations in the village.
 The Parish Council wants to know if you support the plan and if there are issues.
-This will be done by responding to the Pre-Sumission Draft Plan when it is published.
+At this stage, now that a Draft Submission Plan has been sent to SDNPA, this is done by responding to the Amended Draft Plan when it is published by SDNPA.
 The plan affects everyone in the Parish and all are encouraged to respond.

 How much will it cost and who is paying?